awesto/django-shop/docs/templatetags.rst

 Templatetags
 ============

-django-shop ships various templatetags to make quick creation of html templates easier.
+django-shop ships various templatetags to make quick creation of HTML templates easier.
 In order to use these templatetags you need to load them in your template

+.. highlight:: html+django

 ::